usaid-cs/yesterday-i-learned/js-javascript.md

 - It's a [reactivex](http://reactivex.io/) library for JS, which implements the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 In the observer pattern, an object notifies subscribers of any changes.
 - [RxJS's `tap()`](https://rxjs.dev/api/operators/tap) lets you put side effects in callbacks, instead of putting them in `map`.
 - `Observable`s are so lazy, [they are not executed until `.subscribe()` is called on them](https://www.syncfusion.com/blogs/post/angular-promises-versus-observables.aspx).
+- Observables come in two flavours: hot and cold.
+A cold observable produces data as soon as a `.subscribe()` is called (i.e. an observer is added).
+[A hot observable produces data even if no one is observing yet](https://stackoverflow.com/a/58692340/1558430), like a movie that you will miss parts of if you show up late.
+[Hot observables have producers outside; cold observables have their producers inside.](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339)
 - Use [`from(promise)`](https://angular.io/guide/rx-library#observable-creation-functions) to create an observable from a promise.
 - An observable emits an update via [`observer.next(value)`](https://rxjs.dev/guide/observable#anatomy-of-an-observable).
 - Once `observer.complete()` is called, any subsequent calls of `.next()` will not trigger an [observer's `next()`](https://rxjs.dev/guide/observer).
+- An observer (a `observable.subscribe()` call returns an observer) can cancel a subscription by calling `observer.unsubscribe()`.
+- "Adding an observer to another observer" (e.g. `observer.add(observer2)`) allows you to unsubscribe two subcriptions at the same time.
+- A [`Subject`](https://rxjs.dev/guide/subject) is an observable that broadcasts values to many observers.
+This also means `Observable`s cannot be subscribed by multiple observers.

+### Operators

+- You use `.pipe()` to let each operator modify whatever's being observed.
+Subscribing to the empty pipe (`.pipe()`) will get you the same values as if you had not called the empty pipe.
+- Piping to the `map((x) => ...)` function allows you to transform each value for the next operator in the pipe.
+- Piping to the `scan((acc, val) => ...)` function allows you to accumulate values.
+For example, if you had an array of `[1,2,3,4]` and you had piped it through `scan((acc, val) => acc + val)`, the expected output is `[1, 3, 6, 10]`.
+- Piping to the `filter(x => ...)` operator allows only items that meet your conditions to be emitted.
+- Piping to the `tap()` function allows you to subscribe to a value in between pipe operators.
+For example, if you `.pipe(tap(...), map(...), tap(...))`, two different values are emitted to the observer: one before the map, and one after.

 ## [Writing memory-efficient JavaScript](http://www.smashingmagazine.com/2012/11/05/writing-fast-memory-efficient-javascript/)